donia444/personalized-recommendation-system/README.md

 ### `streamlit_app.py`

-Provides a simple local Streamlit interface to test the recommendation system.
+Provides a local Streamlit interface to test the recommendation system.

+## Local Demo

+The Streamlit demo allows testing two recommendation scenarios:

+* **Known user:** generates personalized recommendations using the Hybrid ALS + Content-Based model.
+* **Cold-start user:** generates recommendations using popularity fallback.

+The demo also includes a feedback logging section to simulate how user interactions can be collected for future retraining.

 ## How to Run